 Since inbound leads typically cost 61% less than outbound, start generating them if you haven't already!

-One way to build an inbound lead list is by generating email signups through your website.
+One way to build a targeted lead list is by generating email signups through your website.
 You can do this by creating a landing page that offers something of value in exchange for the visitor's contact information.

 For example, you could offer an ebook or webinar on resolving a specific pain point.